 But does looking weird, and being modelled on something weird, automatically mean an equation’s results are invalid?
 NO!

 To adequately prove its conclusion, the show would have had to explain why this formula outputs the wrong teacher evaluations, NOT simply present some cases where students’ “projected grades” were wrong, followed by this B.S.

-(It’s possible that part of the formula is wrong, but the show doesn’t explain what that has to do with the rest of the argument.
+(Of course it’s possible that part (or all) of the formula is wrong, but the show doesn’t explain what that has to do with the rest of the argument.
 Oliver would have had to say why outputting the wrong projected grades, and thus the wrong teacher evaluations, is inevitably and necessarily the result of the formula looking too complicated and being modelled on livestock reproduction.)

 So basically, here’s what I’m trying to tell you:

-I see the danger in falsely presenting scientific research, but I can also see that most people would rather read/watch simple extraordinary statements instead of complicated technical details (especially since the latter often end up saying something most people already thought was obvious).
+I see the danger in falsely presenting scientific research, but I can also see that most people would rather read/watch simple extraordinary statements instead of complicated technical details (especially since the latter type often concludes with something most people already found obvious).

-Sensational headlines (followed by logical fallacies and advice to trust your intuition) are both easier to write and more popular among readers.
+Sensational headlines (followed by logical fallacies and advice to just ignore “experts” and trust your intuition) are both easier to write and more popular among readers.
 Is it any wonder most websites, daytime TV producers, and even John Oliver writers go that route?
 And is saying “but everyone else is doing it!” enough to justify giving in to my own temptation to go that route too?

 And now you might be wondering: Why did I bother to write this?

 (as a follow-up question… Why do I bother to write anything?)